wanaya/UpdatesTable/README.md

 # UpdatesTable
-A way to update data sorce
+A way to update data source